rafalp/Misago/dev-docs/plugins/hooks/check-delete-post-edit-permission-hook.md

     ...
 ```

 Misago function used to check if a user has permission to delete a post edit.
-Raises Django’s `PermissionDenied` if they don't.
+Raises Django's `PermissionDenied` if they don't.

 ### Arguments